TaoELi/cavity-md-ipi/tutorials/README.md

 ## Installation

 1. Install the modified i-pi (in folder ../i-pi-master-py3/) package on your personal Linux computer or goverment supercomputer (e.g., NERSC); see [here](http://ipi-code.org/resources/documentation/) for a guide.
 Here, the simplest installation method is provided.

-We need to work under a python3 (<= 3.8) environment.
+(Before installation) I strongly suggest the readers to install Anaconda or Miniconda (https://docs.conda.io/en/latest/miniconda.html) before installing i-pi for better experience.
+Python 3 (up to 3.9) is needed for simulation.

   Please open a terminal
 ```bash